microsoft/TemplateStudio/code/TemplateStudioForWinUICs/Templates/Proj/Default/Param_ProjectName/README.md

 ## Getting Started
 This app was built using WinUI 3 and the Windows App SDK.
-Windows UI Library (WinUI) 3 is a native user experience (UX) framework for both Windows Desktop and UWP apps.
+Windows UI Library (WinUI) 3 is a native user experience (UX) framework for Windows Desktop apps.

 You're ready to build, deploy, and launch your app hitting F5.
 You can find the app entry point in the `App.xaml.cs` file.
 Add a breakpoint in the `OnLaunched` method and debug the code.
 Step into the `ActivationService` methods to understand the app lifecycle.